sachit3022/other-blog/content/posts/masters/index.md

 Skills that ~~make you a great scientist~~ you learn while working on a research project:
 1. Developing a taste for what problems are worth solving.
 2. How to generate ideas and see them to execution.
-3. How to critique ideas—yours and others’.
+3. How to critique ideas.
-4. How to prioritize ideas when everything feels important.
+4. How to prioritize ideas.
 5. How to navigate during uncertain times.
 6. How to communicate effectively.
 7. How to own a project end to end.